Nuwellis, Inc. (NASDAQ:NUWE) Short Interest Up 7,655.1% in January

-Nuwellis, Inc. (NASDAQ:NUWE – Get Free Report) was the target of a large increase in short interest in January.
+Nuwellis, Inc. (NASDAQ:NUWE – Get Free Report) saw a significant increase in short interest in the month of January.
 As of January 15th, there was short interest totalling 604,900 shares, an increase of 7,655.1% from the December 31st total of 7,800 shares.
-Currently, 10.7% of the company’s stock are short sold.
-Based on an average trading volume of 739,300 shares, the days-to-cover ratio is presently 0.8 days.
+Based on an average daily volume of 739,300 shares, the short-interest ratio is currently 0.8 days.
+Approximately 10.7% of the company’s stock are sold short.

-Separately, LADENBURG THALM/SH SH reaffirmed a “neutral” rating on shares of Nuwellis in a research report on Wednesday, November 8th.
+Separately, LADENBURG THALM/SH SH reaffirmed a “neutral” rating on shares of Nuwellis in a research note on Wednesday, November 8th.

 Nuwellis, Inc, a medical device company, focuses on developing, manufacturing, and commercializing medical devices used in ultrafiltration therapy.
 The company's products are the Aquadex FlexFlow and Aquadex SmartFlow systems, which are indicated for the treatment of patients suffering from fluid overload who have failed diuretics.